hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 ```
 Which pretty much **forces** us to download the source code every time we want to check creator's intentions.

-### _"But, but what if my method is very long and i have to be sure reference won't change ?"_
+### _"But, but what if my method is very long and I have to be sure reference won't change ?"_

 Keyword `final` on method input parameters was supposed to help with this issue.
 But it's actually only a half measure.